joelleg123/onboarding-start/docs/info.md

 ## External hardware

-This project uses the following external hardware: I do not know yet.
+This project uses the following external hardware: This will be updated later.